Felix-Kariuki/News/README.md

 # News
-A news app using mmvm architecture, retrofit, coroutines
+A news app using mvvm architecture, retrofit, coroutines and room database

 ## Data Source